-Jesus says this again in John 13:34: “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.”
-The first thing we must do to walk in obedience is to love other people, whether friends, enemies, different gender, different race, different political view, and different nationality.
+Jesus tells his disciples in John 13:34: “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.”
+The first thing we must do to walk in obedience is to love other people.
+Which people?
+Neighbors, enemies, and those who persecute you.
+That includes pretty much everyone.
+We are to love other people, whether they are friends or enemies, whether they are a different gender or different race, whether they have a different political view or different nationality.
 We are to even love the people who don’t love other people!

-Paul says in 1 Thessalonians 5:17-18.
-“Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”
+What else are we to do in obedience?
+First Thessalonians 5:17-18 says, “Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”
 So obedience to God would include being thankful and rejoicing IN ALL THINGS, whether it is fair and just, or unfair and unjust; whether it is in wealth or in poverty; whether in fullness or in hunger; whether in success or in suffering.
 And the way to be able to do that is by praying without ceasing.

-Paul says again, “For this is the will of God: your sanctification; that you abstain from sexual immorality.”
-(1 Thessalonians 4:3) Peter emphasizes this in 1 Peter 1:16, “God says, ‘Be holy, for I am holy.’”
-This is the will of God to be holy, and specifically to exhibit holiness in our sexual conduct.
+First Thessalonians 4:3 says, “For this is the will of God: your sanctification; that you abstain from sexual immorality.”
+Peter emphasizes this in 1 Peter 1:16, “God says, ‘Be holy, for I am holy.’”
+This is the will of God to be holy in our conduct, and specifically to exhibit holiness in our sexual conduct.
 He is our God and we are His people.
 We are to be holy because God is holy.

 How can we ever do that?
-We will all fail at doing God’s will, so the question becomes: are you even striving to?
+We all fail at doing God’s will all the time, so the question becomes: are you even striving to?
 Are you brokenhearted and grieved when you do fail?
 Do you approach God with a broken and contrite heart, sorrowful over your sin?
 Or do you presume on God’s grace, hardened to the convictions of the Holy Spirit and unwilling to repent?
+Are you calling evil good and good evil?
+Are you reveling in your sin or do you weep over it?
+Are you supporting, encouraging, and engaging in things that go against God's Word?
 These are the things that tell us whether we are true Christians or not.

 How do we avoid dehumanizing others in our society?
 We must continually look to God’s Word to form our opinions, our stances, our actions, and our behaviors.
 When we look at social norms, we will get it wrong every time.
 So what do you use to determine your stance on things, your feelings? voter polls and social media trends? hashtags and marches?
 Or do you use God’s Word?

 3.)
 We fail to follow God when we allow society to rename the issue.
 In order for evil to prevail, it simply needs to be renamed so people don’t recognize it as evil.
 Society will hijack the terms surrounding the issue to make it more palatable.
-In the Civil War, one side was fighting for the emancipation of slaves; the other side was fighting for “State’s rights,” where the issue of slavery would be left at the state instead of federal level.
-In Germany, Nazis convinced people to look the other way for national pride.
+In the Civil War, one side was fighting for the emancipation of slaves; the other side was fighting for “State’s rights,” where the issue of slavery would be left up to the states instead of the federal level.
+In Germany, Nazis convinced people to look the other way as Jews were persecuted for national pride.
 The people were convinced that these steps were necessary to get the nation back to a place of pride and prominence.
 So you were either for Jews or you were for Germany.
 The evil of murdering babies in the womb has been renamed “women’s reproductive rights” or a “woman’s right to choose.”
-It’s called pro-choice vs. pro-life; who wants to be against “choice”?
+It’s called pro-choice because who wants to be against “choice”?

-Ultimately, we cannot look at what some Christians do to determine what God actually desires us to do.
-Many of those people are not actually Christians.
-And many of those people are true Christians, but are failing to do what God commands.
+Ultimately, we cannot always look at what some Christians do to determine what is right and wrong.
+Many times the "Christians" are not actually Christians.
+Many times they are true Christians who are failing to do what God commands.
+Or maybe they are individuals who are too swayed by cultural terms and trends than they are the Bible.
 Therefore, we must always go back to God’s Word to guide our actions instead of what those around us are doing.
 We must consider what God commands from us, not what others demand.

 Yet we are all humans living among humans, all equally sinning.
 What do we do when all of these efforts fail?
 What do we do when “Christians” are not truly following God and aren’t obeying His commands?
 What do we do when other people’s actions are more guided by society than by God’s Word?
 How do we respond when society has renamed evil as good?
 We go back to what God’s Word says.
-“For if you forgive others their trespasses, your heavenly Father will also forgive you.”
-(Matthew 6:14).
-“Then Peter came to Him and asked, ‘Lord, how many times will my brother sin against me and I forgive him and let it go?
-Up to seven times?’
-Jesus answered him, ‘I say to you, not up to seven times, but seventy times seven.’”
-(Matthew 18:21-22).
+We love others, regardless of their lack of love.
+And then we consider the words of Jesus in Matthew 6:14, “For if you forgive others their trespasses, your heavenly Father will also forgive you.”